Trump and Pakistani PM Khan meet amid tense relations, discuss ending Afghanistan conflict

 "After a ten year search, the so-called 'mastermind' of the Mumbai Terror attacks has been arrested in Pakistan," Trump tweeted Wednesday.
 "Great pressure has been exerted over the last two years to find him!"

 Like many aspects of the relationship between the U.S. and Pakistan, Saeed’s arrest was complicated as officials in the country allowed him to live openly in Lahore for years and even to give interviews to foreign media.
-The U.S. and India have both previously complained that Saeed is only arrested when Pakistan gives into foreign pressure and is then release.

 The Associated Press contributed to this report.